Home safety; Safety in the home; Fall prevention

 Set up your home so that you do not have to climb steps.

-If you do not have a caregiver, ask your health care provider or nurse about having someone come to your home to check for safety problems.
+If you do not have a caregiver, ask your health care provider about having someone come to your home to check for safety problems.

 Weak muscles that make it more difficult to stand up or keep your balance are a common cause of falls.
 Balance problems can also cause falls.